-CNS provides over the counter (OTC) for Fixed Income trading services in both primary and secondary market to retail clients and domestic institutional clients.
-CNS have internal guidelines for account opening as well as set up the credit limit to each client based on requirement and potential volume of transactions.
-CNS shall hold some debt securities mostly in short term period (no longer than 7 days) and the period shall be reviewed from time to time.
+The Company provides over the counter (OTC) for Fixed Income trading services in both primary and secondary market to retail clients and domestic institutional clients.
+The Company has internal guidelines for account opening as well as set up the credit limit to each client based on requirement and potential volume of transactions.
+The Company shall hold some debt securities mostly in short term period (no longer than 7 days) and the period shall be reviewed from time to time.

-The Board of Executive Directors sets up the investment policy, types of debt securities, debt holding period and internal controls for risk management of CNS's investment in debt securities.
-The investment policy shall get approval from the Board of Director.
-Risk Management Department and / or Finance Department monitors and controls the investment portfolio in accordance with the investment policy approval.
+The Board of Executive Directors sets up the investment policy, types of debt securities, debt securities' holding period and internal controls for risk management of the Company's investment in debt securities.
+The investment policy shall get approval from the Board of Directors.
+Risk Management Department and / or Finance Department monitors and controls the investment portfolio in accordance with the approved investment policy.